 * HitlessHitAlbum: Korn has sold over 40 million albums worldwide, yet they barely scored a Top-40 hit in 2002 with [[ChartDisplacement a song that isn't close to being their signature]].

 * NamesTheSame: Korn once did a song with rapper [[Music/ATribeCalledQuest Q-Tip]], who was born Jonathan Davis.

-* OneHitWonder: Technically, "Did My Time" was their only top 40 hit on the Hot 100, but they are one of the most well known rock bands of the past 15 years.
+* OneHitWonder: Technically, "Did My Time" was their only top 40 hit on the Hot 100, but they are one of the most well known rock bands of the 90's.
 Not to mention, "Did My Time" is certainly not their most famous song--that would probably be "Freak on a Leash."

 * RealLifeWritesThePlot: The video for "Alone I Break" has to do with the band's internal turmoil at the time of recording the album.

 * ThrowItIn: Occurs with the most frequency on their Ross Robinson-produced albums.

 ** For example, on ''Korn'' there's the StudioChatter noise before "Clown", and the HiddenTrack after "Daddy" is a tape that Robinson found in an abandoned house, containing a ClusterFBomb-laden argument about installing an exhaust manifold on a Dodge Dart between a husband and wife.